ayonli/jsext/README.md

 Additional functions for JavaScript to build strong applications.

+This package provides universal high-level APIs that can work across different runtime environments and operating systems, whether it's Node.js, Deno, Bun, the browser, Windows, macOS or Linux.

 ## Import

 The recommended way is to only import the ones that are needed: